knjigica/portfolio/README.md

 # Theme

-This is an updated simple monospaced resume theme for Hugo created by Olivier Roques.
-It was ported from Jekyll theme [ankitsultana/researcher](https://github.com/ankitsultana/researcher).
+This is an (slightly updated by myself) simple monospaced resume theme for Hugo created by Olivier Roques.
+It was ported from Jekyll theme
+[ankitsultana/researcher](https://github.com/ankitsultana/researcher).

 ## Installation